 James Eklund utilizes his background as Colorado’s lead water official to advise a range of private and public entities on environmental, public policy, regulatory and legislative matters.
-He has significant experience in public infrastructure projects through his service on the Intermountain Infrastructure Exchange, a collaborative effort to leverage public-private partnerships to shore up the shortfall in infrastructure funding.
+He has significant experience in public infrastructure projects from both the public and private perspectives.
+James works with sovereign governments, multistate authorities, state agencies, and private interests to deliver critical water infrastructure projects and policy.

-As Director of the Colorado Water Conservation Board, he managed a 15-member board that set the water policy for the Headwater State (18 downstream states and Mexico receive water that starts in Colorado).
-In this role, James was the architect of Colorado’s first strategic water plan and implemented what has become the “gold standard” of water plans in the Western US.
+In his extensive career in public service, James set the water policy for the Headwater State (18 downstream states and Mexico receive water that starts in Colorado) and served as legal counsel to Colorado Governor John Hickenlooper.
+As Director of the Colorado Water Conservation Board, James was the architect of Colorado’s first strategic water plan and is regularly consulted in implementing what has become the “gold standard” of water plans in the Western US.
 His agency also served as the lender-of-choice to Colorado water projects through a revolving loan fund that deploys an average of US$100 million per year and has approximately US$1 billion in assets and investments.
 During his tenure as director, James focused on innovation in water policy, project finance, data and management.

 James continues to serve as Colorado’s principal representative on the Colorado River, which supplies water to 33 million people in seven states and two countries in a basin that, if counted as its own country, would be the world’s fifth largest.
 Appointed to this position by Colorado’s Governor, he is responsible for setting and executing Colorado’s negotiation strategy with six other states, Mexico, the US Congress and several federal agencies.